travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### ElasticSearch

-ElasticSearch is not started on boot.
+ElasticSearch is **not started on boot**.
 To make Travis CI start the service for you, add

     services:
       - elasticsearch